ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 updated: 2021-12-18
 ---

 Ethereum Classic's miraciulous origin story will surely be referenced by future crypto historians as a case study that illuminates the sociotechnological fabric of blockchains.
-Like a Large Hadron Collider experiment, _the incident_ that birthed ETC tore apart what was previously considered a more or less atomic entity, permenantly splitting the Ethereum project in two, and scattering a cascade of valuable insights to observers.
+Like a Large Hadron Collider experiment, _the incident_ that birthed ETC tore apart what was previously considered a more or lefss atomic entity, permenantly splitting the Ethereum project in two, and scattering a cascade of valuable insights to observers.

 From a purely historical perspective, ETC's story is fascinating and essential reading for any cryptocurrency researcher.
 But for those who are interested in really understanding what makes blockchains useful and valuable, there is no story more relevant; against all the odds, despite the wishes of many, _Code is Law_ and "Build Unstoppable Applications" ended up prevailing.
 Through the simple act of persisting, Ethereum Classic validated not just it's own value proposition, but the strength and tenacity of truly decentralized blockchains generally.

 ## Prologue

+ but it must explain it's origin and it's differences with Etheruem for it's own existence to make sense, and it is far from ashamed of it's beginnings.

+Ethereum Classic doesn't hate Ethereum; Ethereum Classic *is* Ethereum.

 ### Forgotten Details